Latest PlatON (LAT) News Update

 TLDR

-PlatON’s roadmap focuses on expanding its payment infrastructure and developer ecosystem:
+PlatON's development focuses on expanding stablecoin infrastructure and payment solutions.

 Deep Dive